Britain is promoting strict coronavirus quarantines but has issued hardly any fines

 But a report by Parliament’s Home Affairs Committee said it was “unconvinced” by claims of near-perfect adherence.

-“Of course 99.9 percent are not compliant,” said Annelise Wilder-Smith, a professor of emerging infectious diseases at the London School of Hygiene and Tropical Medicine.
+“Of course 99.9 percent are not compliant,” said Annelies Wilder-Smith, a professor of emerging infectious diseases at the London School of Hygiene and Tropical Medicine.
 Public health experts suggest 80 percent compliance might be a more reasonable assumption.

 In a rare instance of people being called out — though not fined — for violations, Scottish health authorities reported “a number of cases” of children returning to school last month without quarantining after vacations abroad.

-“I must remind you that the law requires everyone returning to Scotland from nonexempt countries to self-isolate at home for 14 days,” National clinical director Jason Leitch warned citizens.
+“I must remind you that the law requires everyone returning to Scotland from nonexempt countries to self-isolate at home for 14 days,” national clinical director Jason Leitch warned citizens.
 “This includes children as well as adults.”

-On the whole, U.K. officials have taken a “light touch” approach to quarantine enforcement, as the Financial Times called it — or lax, as some critics charge.
+On the whole, British officials have taken a “light touch” approach to quarantine enforcement, as the Financial Times called it — or lax, as some critics charge.

 Gabriel Scally, a visiting professor of public health at Bristol University, noted that Britain was relatively late to impose border restrictions during the pandemic.
 In April, the Pew Research Center reported that more than 90 percent of the world’s population lived in countries with travel restrictions.
 Britain was not among those countries.

-Now, the U.K’s “red list” of countries that require quarantines is much longer than its “green list” of nations that are exempt.
+Now, the country’s “red list” of countries that require quarantines is much longer than its “green list” of nations that are exempt.
 But the regulations seem “almost entirely voluntary because they are not enforced,” Scally said.

 Other countries have been more hands-on as they grapple with how to keep imported infections at bay.